AdobeDocs/analytics-2.0-apis/data-repair.md

 The `/job` endpoint creates the data repair job.
 A JSON-formatted Job Definition is passed in as the POST body and a Job ID is returned.

 The `/job` endpoint uses the `validationToken` from the `/serverCallEstimate` endpoint to confirm that its parameters are the same as those passed to `/serverCallEstimate`.
-If the parameters do not match or the Server Call volume has changed significantly between the call to `/serverCallEstimate` and the call to `/job`, the Data Repair API will return an error.
+If the parameters do not match or the Data Rows scanned volume has changed significantly between the call to `/serverCallEstimate` and the call to `/job`, the Data Repair API will return an error.

 If the scope of the data repair job changes, re-run the `/serverCallEstimate` endpoint to generate a new `validationToken`.